At a glance

 Assessing the development

-The strain on heat in 2003 and 2015 was particularly high: in these years there were 19 respectively 18 ‘hot days’.
-Seven of the ten hottest years based on the number of hot days were recorded between 1994 and 2015.
+The strain on heat was particularly high in 2003, 2015 and 2018: in these years there were between 18 to 20 ‘hot days’ on a nationwide average.
+Nine of the ten hottest years based on the number of hot days have been recorded since 1994.
 Although the annual figures for this indicator vary greatly, the overall trend has increased significantly since records began.

-Climate models show that in future Germany can expect an increase in the number of hot days in summer and more prolonged heat waves.
+Climate models show that in the future Germany can expect an increase in the number of hot days in summer and more prolonged heat waves

 The indicator is based on temperature measurements taken at Deutscher Wetterdienst (DWD) monitoring stations.
 Temperature readings and indicator values must be calculated for those areas not covered by monitoring stations.
 The results can be presented in a grid (1×1 km) which shows the distribution.
 An annual total of hot days is calculated for each grid point.
 The indicator is the mean of the annual values for all grid points (areal mean).
-More information about the calculation method can be found at Müller-Westermeier (1995, in German only).
+For more information about the calculation method refer to a report by the DWD (Müller-Westermeier 1995, in German only).